agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 80k-hours-career-guide, but that does not allow as much detail in comparison.
 For example, I don't care if I ETG or do DW.
 I care about total impact (IT), i.e., number of lives saved.
-So I want to be able to get data on total impact and not individual impact of direct work or ETG or advocacy, as is available on 80k-hours-guide.
+So I want to be able to get data on total impact and not individual impact of DW or ETG or advocacy, as is available on 80k-hours-guide.
 In addition to the above, I have made subdivisions in many career options for which 80k hours does not have the data I need.
 For example, MC is split into `MC